Tank container: History

 The tank container concept was also employed in Europe by Bob Fossey, an engineer who worked for Williams Fairclough in London.
 They improved on the 1950s framed American elliptical container tanks, oft noted carrying specified USA engine oils for the UK’s MoD aircraft built in Preston, Lancashire.
 In 1964, Fairclough made a swap body tank for combined transport by truck and train, but not yet constructed according to ISO standards.
 In 1966, commercial production began and one year later the first tank container to ISO dimensions was developed.
 The first mass-produced tank containers were purchased by Trafpak, a part of Pakhoed.

-In 1969, the ISOTANK was registered as a name by Andrews of Aintree Ltd., Liverpool.
-Their's were the first ISO container tanks in the world to get Lloyds Register and the UK DoT Hazardous Goods Department design approvals for international transport.
-They were essential and additional to UK approvals, much good advice was gained from several relevant, sound authorities in USA; Canada; Australia; R S Africa et al..

-Built by Andrews of Aintree., Liverpool, and tested at Ellis Research facility.
+In 1969, the ISOTANK was registered as a trade name by Andrews of Aintree Ltd., Liverpool.
+These were the first ISO container tanks in the world to be granted Lloyds Register and the UK DoT Hazardous Goods Department design approvals for international transport.
+Containers were tested at Ellis Research facility.
 George Lambert, the ISOTANK’S designer, was also the company’s division head, thus responsible for sales or advising clients on the new product’s wide range of complex issues.

 This first order to Andrews came from a major shipping line entering the bulk sensitive liquids by ISO means.
 It was reported as won by merit of the approved data and reputation.
-The initial order was for 20 off insulated and electrically heated units, 10 for hazardous substances, 10 for non- hazardous substances.
+The initial order was for 20 insulated and electrically heated units, 10 for hazardous substances, and 10 for non- hazardous substances.

 In the early 1970s, the tank container evolved to its current form and the production was also well underway.
 In the early days, production took place in Europe.
 In 2010 and afterward, production is mainly in China and South Africa.